-If you are creative and diverse in your thinking, enjoy setting up scenes, taking pictures or the digital arts then GCSE Photography is the perfect course for you to really expand these skills.
+For further information, please contact Mr R Williams rwilliams@imberhorne.co.uk in your thinking, enjoy setting up scenes, taking pictures or the digital arts then GCSE Photography is the perfect course for you to really expand these skills.
 The processes and techniques that you will undertake on the GCSE Photography course will provide foundation to enable you to pursue future careers within the creative industries which require digital and lens-based creativity.
 Students will have the opportunity to explore and respond to various themes through creative means, ranging from setting up photoshoots, developing camera techniques, understanding the use of lighting and angles and developing photoshop and digital manipulation techniques.
 Students will also have the opportunity to receive an introduction to traditional photographic ways of working such as the developing prints in the darkroom.
-The GCSE photography allows students to creatively express themselves, interpreting the world around them in a visual form.
+The GCSE photography allows students to creatively express students to creatively express themselves, interpreting the world around them in a visual form.
 Students will take inspiration from both contemporary and traditional perspectives to underpin their ideas and processes, whilst building a portfolio of work which can be used for college, apprenticeships, and future university applications.
-What will you study on the course?